Can White House Bowling Heal GOP Divisions And Spare The Health Care Bill?

 After the lunch that day with Graham, Trump met with nearly two dozen members of the House GOP whip team — the members of Congress tasked with getting their colleagues to vote for the health care bill.

-"You know he's very good at," Rep. Tom Cole, R-Okla., who was at that meeting, said of the President's wooing members of Congress.
+"You know he's very good at [it]," Rep. Tom Cole, R-Okla., who was at that meeting, said of the president's wooing members of Congress.
 "I think actually it's the part of the job he may like the most."

 As the representatives introduced themselves, Cole said Trump keyed in on New York Rep. Elise Stefanik.

 "It got to her and he said, 'Youngest woman ever elected to Congress.'
-And then he goes, 'None of the rest of us can saying anything like that'," said Cole.
+And then he goes, 'None of the rest of us can say anything like that'," said Cole.
 "And the whole place burst out into laughter.
 He was like really engaging."

 Trump told others at the table he had seen them on TV and complimented them.